rokaia1692006/Face_recognition_using_Eigen_faces/README.md

 # Custom facial recognition using Eigen Faces and pca
-starts by creating custom dataset (add several faces for accurate recognition) using face detection dataset is grayscale images of faces only dataset is then resized to 100px,100px saves flatened images into a numpy array
+starts by creating custom dataset (add several faces for accurate recognition) using face detection \n dataset is grayscale images of faces only dataset is then resized to 100px,100px saves flatened images into a numpy array